pabloCabrera5/ReactCalculator/README.md

 1. Clone the repository
 2. Do a `npm install` to install all the dependencies.
 3. Run `npm start`
-4. Go to http://localhost:3000 if it doesnt go autmatically.
+4. Go to http://localhost:3000 if it doesnt go automatically.
 5. Calculate whatever you want!